-The Hilarious Way Sofia Vergara and Joe Manganiello Fell in Love—and the Surprising Choices They've Made as a Couple
+Inside Sofia Vergara and Joe Manganiello's Endlessly Charming Love Story - E!
+Online

 He acknowledged as much to Haute Living, saying, "As long as she's happy with it, I'm happy.
 I'm not the kind of guy that's like, 'I need this kind of tablecloth.'
 We're very traditional male-female in that way.
 [I'll be like] what do you need me to do?
 I'll call the DJ."

-Cue a full-on destination wedding weekend for family and friends in Palm Beach, Fla., which included a rehearsal dinner on Saturday, Nov.
-21, at Café Boulud and passing out "#Jofía" t-shirts for the wedding party.
+Cue a full-on destination wedding weekend for family and friends in Palm Beach, Fla., which included a rehearsal dinner the night before the I-dos at Café Boulud and passing out "#Jofía" t-shirts for the wedding party.

-Manganiello and Vergara tied the knot three years ago today at The Breakers resort, the bride in custom Zuhair Murad (and, presumably, her Joe-approved Sofía fragrance, a mix of vanilla, sandalwood and coffee flower) and the groom wearing a John Varvatos tuxedo.
+Manganiello and Vergara tied the knot five years ago today at The Breakers resort, the bride in custom Zuhair Murad (and, presumably, her Joe-approved Sofía fragrance, a mix of vanilla, sandalwood and coffee flower) and the groom wearing a John Varvatos tuxedo.

 The altruistic couple asked that guests donate to St. Jude's Children's Hospital and Children's Hospital Pittsburgh in lieu of sending gifts, which couldn't help but add an extra special touch overall to the Mindy Weiss-planned festivities.

-The newlyweds private-jetted off to Parrot Cay on Turks and Caicos for their honeymoon, where private villas starts at $5,200 a night and they had the biggest private pool the resort had to offer.
+The newlyweds private-jetted off to Parrot Cay on Turks and Caicos for their honeymoon, where private villas start at $5,200 a night and they had the biggest private pool the resort had to offer.

 It was back to real life upon their return, but the fun continued—in fact, it was a must.